-This section is about creating, using and sharing your own user made game modifications, or mods, for Warhammer: Vermintide 2.
+This section is about making and sharing your own user made game modifications for Warhammer: Vermintide 2.

 To start you off, we’ve drafted a quick start guide that explains the modding process below, and also a quick list of further links that you’ll want to explore for more information and inspiration.

 The modding community will also be there to help you out and welcome any new discoveries you make.

 The SDK can be downloaded to your Steam library, you can find it in the Tools list as “Warhammer: Vermintide SDK”.